-At Rough Common Pre-School we believe it is in the best interests of unwell children for them to be cared for at home until they are well enough to return to the setting.
-Only medication prescribed by a doctor (or other medically qualified person) will be administered in the setting.
-It must be in-date and prescribed for the current condition or illness.
+At Rough Common Pre-School we believe it is in the best interests of unwell children to be cared for at home until they are well enough to return to the setting.

+All medication must be in-date and prescribed for the current condition or illness.
+Only medication prescribed by a doctor (or other medically qualified person) will be administered in the setting, with the exception of the two circumstances listed below.
+All medication MUST be received in original packaging.